MasturMynd/2-Piece_Z_Tensioners/README.md

 Idler Shaft
 ---
-BOM - Feed the M5x30 BHCS through the from the outside of part 'b' (as outlined in the naming convention) PIN - Press the 5x28mm pin into the pocket of part 'b' (as outlined in the naming convention)
+BOM - Feed the M5x30 BHCS through the from the outside of part 'b' (as outlined in the naming convention)<br />
+PIN - Press the 5x28mm pin into the pocket of part 'b' (as outlined in the naming convention)
 ![Assembly_Idler_Shaft](./Images/assembly_idler_shaft.png)